-Hull is a City with renewed sense of optimism and is a great city in which to live and to work.
+Hull is a city with a renewed sense of optimism and is a great city in which to live and to work.

 We require all Social Workers to have -